-\paragraph{Weighted Configuration Model.} Unfortunately for general degree sequences some graphs can have probabilities that are far from uniform.
-In this paper we will show that for non-regular degree sequences suitable pairs should be picked non-uniformly.
-In fact Procedure $\mrm{A}$ is a weighted configuration model where at any step a suitable pair $(u,v)\in W_i\times W_j$ is picked with probability proportional to $1-d_id_j/4m$.
+Unfortunately, when the degree sequence is not uniform, the above procedure may generate some graphs with a probability exponentially larger (or smaller) than uniform probability.
+In this paper, we will show that for non-regular degree sequences suitable pairs should be picked non-uniformly.
+In fact, Procedure $\mrm{A}$ is a weighted configuration model where at any step a suitable pair $\{u,v\}$ with $u\in W_i$ and $v\in W_j$ is picked with probability proportional to $1-d_id_j/4m$.

 Here is a rough intuition behind Procedure $\mrm{A}$.
-Define the \emph{execution tree} $\mrm{T}$ of the configuration model as follows.
-Consider a rooted tree where root (the vertex in level zero) corresponds to the empty matching in the beginning of the model and level $r$ vertices correspond to all partial matchings that can be constructed after $r$ steps.
+Define the \emph{execution tree} $\mrm{T}$ of the configuration model as follows: Consider a rooted tree where its root (the vertex at level zero) corresponds to the empty matching in the beginning of the model and level $r$ vertices correspond to all partial matchings that can be constructed after $r$ steps.
 There is an edge in $\mrm{T}$ between a partial matching $\mc{M}_r$ from level $r$ to a partial matching $\mc{M}_{r+1}$ from level $r+1$ if $\mc{M}_r\subset\mc{M}_{r+1}$.
 Any path from the root to a leaf of $\mrm{T}$ corresponds to one possible way of generating a random configuration.

-Let us denote those partial matchings $\mc{M}_r$ whose corresponding partial graph $G_{\mc{M}_r}$ is simple by ``valid'' matchings.
-Denote the number of invalid children of $\mc{M}_r$ by $\Delta(\mc{M}_r)$.
+Let us denote those partial matchings $\mc{M}_r$ { whose} corresponding partial graph $G_{\mc{M}_r}$ is simple by ``valid'' matchings and denote the remaining partial matchings by ``invalid''.
 Our goal is to sample valid leaves of the tree $\mrm{T}$ uniformly at random.
-Steger-Wormald's improvement to configuration model is to restrict the algorithm at step $r$ to the valid children of $\mc{M}_r$ and picking one uniformly at random.
-This approach leads to almost uniform generation for regular graphs \cite{StegerWormald,Kim-Vu} since the number of valid children for all partial matchings at level $r$ of the $\mrm{T}$, is almost equal.
-However it is crucial to note that for non-regular degree sequences if the $(r+1)^{th}$ edge matches two elements belonging to vertices with larger degrees, the number of valid children for $\mc{M}_{r+1}$ will be smaller.
-Thus there will be a bias towards graphs that have more of such edges.
+Steger and Wormald's improvement to the configuration model is to restrict the algorithm at step $r$ to the valid children of $\mc{M}_r$ and picking one uniformly at random.
+This approach leads to an almost uniform generation for the regular graphs \cite{StegerWormald,Kim-Vu} since the number of valid children for all partial matchings at level $r$ of $\mrm{T}$, is almost equal.
+However, it is crucial to note that for non-regular degree sequences if the $(r+1)^{th}$-edge matches two elements belonging to the vertices with larger degrees, the number of valid children for $\mc{M}_{r+1}$ will be smaller.
+Thus, there will be a bias towards graphs that have more of such edges.